danielschleindlsperger/syncify/README.md

 We're using [SVGRs webpack loader](https://react-svgr.com/docs/webpack/) to automatically convert `.svg` files to React components.

 The icons are placed in `src/icons` and should be imported with the loader specified in the import path.
-For a clickable icon button use Chakras `<IconButton />` component.
+For a clickable icon button use [Chakra's `<IconButton />`](https://chakra-ui.com/docs/form/icon-button) component.

 Most of the current icons are from [Steve Schogers Zondicons](https://www.zondicons.com/icons.html).